35 Years Ago: Judas Priest Fans Cause $250,000 Damage to Madison Square Garden

 "Naturally, the crowd of 20,000-plus booed me when I introduced myself," Perry later recalled, "but began to get truly unruly when I read that list of uncool acts."
 A frustrated Perry hurled some epithets back, and the first signs of trouble were literally everywhere.
 "The crowd," he said, "proceeded to throw firecrackers, M-80s, Cherry Bombs and assorted beer bottles at me."

-Photographer Bob Leafe was at the show, and hired "on the spot" by the venue to take pictures of the damage, which you can see here.
+Photographer Bob Leafe was at the show and hired by the venue to take pictures of the damage, which you can see here.
 "Afterwards, Priest had a party at the Limelight," Leafe remembered.
 "When I finally walked in, Kenny (former Priest guitarist K.K.
 Downing), who had seen me half-buried by cushions in the pit, yelled out, 'You've survived!'"

 "There's actually quite a funny ending to that," longtime Judas Priest member Glenn Tipton told Loudwire.
 "Me and Ken went there to watch [John] McEnroe play tennis in some indoor tennis championship.
 We went in hoodies, because we had been banned from Madison Square.
 Halfway through the tennis match, one of the ushers came down and he went, 'Thanks for the new seats.'"